tokuhirom/meetnote2/README.md

    * Convert it to mp3 file automatically.
    * Transcribe it to the text using whisper.cpp.
    * Summarize it with OpenAI's API
-     * TODO: Summarize it in the local machine.
  * Edit summary file

 ## Future plan